-- Dasatinib was initially approved by the FDA in 2006.
-Because dasatinib was developed after imatinib, it is called a "second-generation" TKI. - The FDA approved dasatinib to treat adults with: - Newly diagnosed Ph+ CML in chronic phase - Chronic, accelerated or blast phase Ph+ CML with either resistance or intolerance to prior therapy including imatinib - The FDA approved dasatinib to treat pediatric patients 1 year of age and older with Ph+ CML in chronic phase. - Dasatinib is an oral medication and is taken once daily, either in the morning or evening, with or without food.
-Patients taking an antacid medicine should take the antacid either 2 hours before or 2 hours after taking dasatinib. - Grapefruit products may increase the amount of dasatinib in the blood.
+- See Table 2.
+Drugs Used in the Treatment of Chronic Myeloid Leukemia for approval information on page 15. - Dasatinib is taken once daily, either in the morning or evening, with or without food.
+Patients taking antacid medicine should take the antacid 2 hours after taking dasatinib. - Grapefruit products may increase the amount of dasatinib in the blood.
 Patients should avoid grapefruit, grapefruit juice and any supplement containing grapefruit extract while taking dasatinib. - Studies of dasatinib have shown that it is more potent than imatinib and that it induces faster and deeper molecular responses.
-To date, dasatinib has not been shown to increase survival compared to imatinib. - Common side effects of dasatinib include: - Nausea - Diarrhea - Headache - Fatigue - Shortness of breath, mostly due to accumulation of fluid in the lungs (also known as a "pleural effusion") - Rash - Fever
+However, dasatinib has not been shown to increase survival compared to imatinib.

-- Serious side effects, include: - Low blood cell counts

-Having low numbers of red blood cells, white blood cells and platelets increase a patient's risk of anemia, infection and/or bleeding.

-\circ Fluid retention around the lungs (pleural effusion) or the heart

-Patients should call the doctor immediately if they get any of the following symptoms: swelling all over the body, weight gain, shortness of breath and cough (especially during low levels of physical activity or at rest) or chest pain when taking a deep breath.
+- Common side effects of dasatinib include: Nausea Diarrhea Headache Fatigue Shortness of breath, usually due to accumulation of fluid in the lungs (known as a "pleural effusion") ○ Rash - Serious side effects of dasatinib include: - Low blood cell counts.
+Having low numbers of red blood cells, white blood cells and platelets increase a patient's risk of anemia, infection and/or bleeding. - Fluid retention around the lungs (pleural effusion) or the heart.
+Patients should call the doctor immediately if they have any of the following symptoms: swelling all over the body, weight gain, shortness of breath, and cough (especially during low levels of physical activity or at rest), or chest pain when taking a deep breath.

-In rare instances, dasatinib may increase the risk of developing a serious condition called "pulmonary arterial hypertension (PAH)," which is high blood pressure in the arteries of the lungs
+In rare instances, dasatinib may increase the risk of developing a serious condition called "pulmonary arterial hypertension" (PAH), which is high blood pressure in the arteries of the lungs.